kritth/BelleMaison/README.md

 - ~~Change Explore section to include icon to link to property page.~~
 - ~~Alter some styling for Why Us? section~~
 - ~~Automatically changing div on Testimonial section.~~
-- Create form for Contact Us section containing form and JS to send data over.
+- Create form for Contact Us section containing form to send data over.
 - Create footer contains misc pages (maynot need to implement them all)
 - Include digital clock on the top right corner on the header section.